VH-Lab/NDI-matlab/docs/reference/+ndi/+setup/+epoch/epochprobemap_daqsystem_vhlab.m.md

 # CLASS ndi.setup.epoch.epochprobemap_daqsystem_vhlab

-  ndi.daq.metadata.epochprobemap_daqsystem_vhlab - Create a new ndi.daq.metadata.epochprobemap_daqsystem object derived from the vhlab device implementation
+  ndi.epoch.epochprobemap_daqsystem_vhlab - Create a new ndi.epoch.epochprobemap_daqsystem object derived from the vhlab device implementation

   MYNDI_EPOCHPROBEMAP_DAQSYSTEM = NDI_EPOCHPROBEMAP_VHLAB(NAME, REFERENCE, TYPE, DEVICESTRING, SUBJECTSTRING)

-  Creates a new ndi.daq.metadata.epochprobemap_daqsystem with name NAME, reference REFERENCE, type TYPE, and devicestring DEVICESTRING.
+  Creates a new ndi.epoch.epochprobemap_daqsystem with name NAME, reference REFERENCE, type TYPE, and devicestring DEVICESTRING.

   NAME can be any string that begins with a letter and contains no whitespace.
 It